-- A. Project plans
+- A. Proiect plans

-- B. Findings
+- B Findings

-- C. Conditions
+- C. Related to Amendment and Permit Review

 - D. Permit Review

 - E. Mitigated Negative Declaration (CEQA determination)

 - F. Comments & Correspondence

+- G. Criteria for Interim Hydroseeding

+- H. Strikethrough/Shaded Conditions

+- I. Unified Conditions of Approval

 SUPPLEMENTARY REPORTS AND INFORMATION REFERRED TO IN THIS REPORT ARE ON FILE AND AVAILABLE FOR VIEWING AT THE SANTA CRUZ COUNTY PLANNING DEPARTMENT, AND ARE HEREBY MADE A PART OF THE ADMINISTRATIVE RECORD FOR THE PROPOSED PROJECT.